rwbutler/FlexibleRowHeightGridLayout/README.md

 - [x] Support for different insets and spacing per section.

 ## UICollectionViewFlowLayout Vs. FlexibleRowHeightGridLayout

+For a visual comparison of the difference between UICollectionViewFlowLayout and FlexibleRowHeightGridLayout, UICollectionViewFlowLayout is shown on the left and FlexibleRowHeightGridLayout on the right.

 <div align="center">
     <img width="300" src="https://github.com/rwbutler/FlexibleRowHeightGridLayout/raw/master/docs/images/uicollectionviewflowlayout.png" alt="Illustration of UICollectionViewFlowLayout">